 The wiper switch on the steering column (multifunction switch) commands the control module and the control module operates the wiper motor through wiper motor relays; see the diagram.

-There could be up to 3 relays: one for the wiper motor high speed circuit, one for low-speed circuit and one for the intermittent wipers circuit.
+There could be up to 3 relays: one for the wiper motor high speed circuit, one the for low-speed circuit and one for the intermittent wipers circuit.
 The diagram is not the same for all cars.
 Check the service manual for your particular vehicle.
 We posted a list of websites that offer paid access to service manuals for different cars at the bottom of this article

 When troubleshooting a problem with the wipers, mechanics at a dealership can access the control module with a scan tool that can show if the multifunction switch operates properly.

 The wiper motor is a DC (direct current) 12V motor that includes a set of gears and a park switch.
 The park switch allows the motor to stop when wipers are positioned at the bottom of the windshield.
 This position is called "park position."

 Wiper relays can be installed in the fuse box under the hood or in other locations.
 In some cars a wiper relay is built inside the Body Control Module (BCM).
 It's not uncommon for a wiper relay to fail or stick, causing the wiper motor not to work or work with the switch turned off.
 We have seen a wiper relay sticking after wipers were turned on while being frozen to the windshield.
 When wipers are turned on while frozen, the high current can damage the relay or the wiper motor itself.
-It's one of the reasons why it's always recommended to clean the windshield from the snow before driving or turning on the wipers.
+It's one of the reasons why it's always recommended cleaning the windshield from the snow before driving or turning on the wipers.

 How does the rain sensing wipers work?